Filipinos in Singapore: History

-Singaporean Filipinos
+Filipinos’ Residency Status in Singapore

-While a majority of Filipinos are on work permits, there are about 44,102 individuals who are naturalised or have Singaporean spouses, according to a 2013 estimate by the Commission on Filipinos Overseas.
-These are usually white-collared workers, taking up permanent residency in the country and some eventually registering for Singaporean citizenship.
-However, the number of Singaporean citizens of Filipino origin is difficult to determine, since they are officially counted as members of the "Others" racial category by the Immigration and Checkpoints Authority.
+A majority of Filipinos in Singapore are on work permits, according to a 2013 estimate by the Commission on Filipinos Overseas.
+There are also white-collared workers who are applying for permanent residency in the country, some eventually applying for Singapore citizenship as well.
+However, the number of Singapore citizens of Filipino origin is difficult to determine, since they are officially counted as members of the "Others" racial category by the Immigration and Checkpoints Authority.

 Incidents

 Celebration of Philippine Independence Day

 In May 2014, plans to hold celebrations for the Philippine Independence Day were cancelled due to online criticism of holding it in Orchard Road, Singapore's main shopping district.

 Edz Ello sedition

 In January 2015, Ello Ed Mundsel Bello (also known as Edz Ello), a Filipino nurse working for Tan Tock Seng Hospital was sacked.
 He was then charged for posting anti-Singaporean remarks on his social media accounts in April in the same year.

 His comments immediately went viral, leading to "netizens" lodging police reports against him.
 Right after his comments went viral, his employer Tan Tock Seng Hospital, conducted internal investigations.
 He was also required to assist in police investigations.
 However, he only admitted to posting some of the offensive comments to both the hospital investigation team and the police force, he then claimed that his social media accounts were "hacked", with the "hackers" posting the offensive comments using his social media accounts.

 Police investigations showed that all the comments were made by Edz Ello, and his account wasn't hacked as what he had told the police previously.
 Netizens also proved that this was not the first time that he had made such a post before this incident.

 On April 7, 2015, Ello Ed Mundsel Bello was arrested and charged for three counts of subsequently lying to the police, and two counts of publishing seditious statements.
 This resulted in an online petition on Facebook to deport the nurse.
-On 21 Sept 2015, Bello was sentenced to four months of jail.
+On September 21, 2015, Bello was sentenced to four months of jail.